phdorp/basis-splines/README.md

 The spline representing the extracted segment is not a clamped spline because the first and last coefficients do not coincide with the spline function.
 However, an equivalent clamped spline $`s_\mathrm{cl}(x)=s_\mathrm{se}(x)`$ on the same interval $`x\in\left[\kappa_{1,\mathrm{se}},\kappa_{\breve{\kappa}_\mathrm{se},\mathrm{se}}\right]`$ is contained in a tighter convex hull.
-An equivalent clampled spline is determined by ensuring the equality of the first and last $`\rho`$ knots
+An equivalent clamped spline is determined by ensuring the equality of the first and last $`\rho`$ knots

 ```math
 \begin{aligned}